Nehliin/Memster/README.md

 `cargo run --release`

 ## Design
 The cache is built with concurrency in mind and the memory is thus sharded to reduce lock contention.
-The tricky part of that is the key distribution among the different shards and the distribution used by Memster is based on the implementation of the Dashmap crate which is a popular concurrent Hashmap and also use sharding internally.
+The tricky part of that is the key distribution among the different shards and the distribution used by Memster is based on the implementation of the Dashmap crate which is a popular concurrent Hashmap which also use sharding internally.
 However the Dashmap crate can't be used directly since it has no concept of TTL.
 So a custom implementation is used instead which makes each shard keep track of the TTL of the keys.

 Much of the service can be configured via the `config.yaml`.